 Once you know the type of connection that is required, you need to find a terminal block that fits the rest of your requirements.
 Consider what space you have for the connection and how many wires need to be connected.
 Terminal blocks are supplied in a variety of shapes and sizes, so you should be able to find one that suits your needs.

 Next, choose the correct rating.
-Three, five, 15, or 30 Amp terminal blocks are widely available, and you'll want to buy the one that meets the highest current level that it will conduct in order to allow the most powerful piece of equipment to function.
+Three, five, 15, or 30 Amp terminal blocks are widely available, and you'll want to buy the one that meets the highest current level it will conduct in order to allow the most powerful piece of equipment to function.

 Step 3 - Secure Screw-in Connection

 Always make sure that any electrical equipment is turned off before beginning work.
 For a screw-in connection, you will need to strip a small amount of the insulation from the end of the wire.
 Normally, around 1/2 inch is sufficient but this will depend on the component.
 Unscrew the retaining screw from the terminal block then insert the wire into the hole.
 Tighten the screw into place.
-Make sure that it is fully tightened because if the wire is left loose, it will begin to heat up and melt the insulation.
-Over time, this could result in a fire so take a little extra time to make sure that it is secure.
+Make sure it is fully tightened because if the wire is left loose, it will begin to heat up and melt the insulation.
+Over time, this could result in a fire so take a little extra time to make sure it is secure.

 Step 4 - Secure Plug-in Connection

 Position the terminal block and run the electrical wires to it, connecting the male terminal to the female port.
-Press firmly to ensure that the connection is secure and won't come loose in the event of any subsequent movement.
+Press firmly to ensure the connection is secure and won't come loose in the event of any subsequent movement.

 Step 5 - Test Equipment

 Once you have made all the connections to the terminal block, test your equipment to make sure it works correctly.
-Afterward, check the terminal block and the connections to make sure that there is no excessive heat build-up and that the wires are still securely in place.
+Afterward, check the terminal block and the connections to make sure there is no excessive heat build-up and the wires are still securely in place.